dennisjenkins75/digiline_craftdb/README.md

     craftdb to jam the returned item
     in, as some recipes also take buckets of liquid and do NOT return them (ex: home decor's toilet).
-1. The node texture is terrible.
-Please send a PR to fix this!
-I am not a pixel artist.

 # Examples